sirthias/borer/README.md

 From _BORER_'s point of view [JSON] is simply a slightly different binary format that only supports a subset of the models data primitives.
-Like with [CBOR] _BORER_ encodes and decodes [JSON] in a *single pass*, UTF-8 encoding and decoding to and from raw bytes on the fly, which should make it one of the fastest [JSON] implementations on the JVM for directly producing and consuming raw bytes (benchmarks pending).
+Like with [CBOR] _BORER_ encodes and decodes [JSON] in a *single pass*, UTF-8 encoding and decoding to and from raw bytes on the fly.

 All higher-level infrastructure (i.e. `Writer`, `Reader`, `Encoder`, `Decoder`, `Codec`, etc.) is essentially agnostic to the (de)serialization target format.
 However, the `Writer` and `Reader` types do have a `target` member, which